QS World University Rankings by Subject (Economics and Econometrics) 2023

 The wide range of career services for students includes advising, job and internship search assistance, career assessments, access to employment databases, career fairs, and on-campus recruiting.
 For more information, please visit https://www.northwestern.edu/careers/.

-Applicants should submit applications through the online admission system from 1 September 2020.
-All required documents must be received before an application is considered.
-Those not selected in one round will be reassessed in the next round until admissions close.
+Applicants should submit applications through the online admission system from 1 September 2023.
+All required documents must be received before the application deadlines, and applications will be processed on a rolling basis until all places are filled.

-The tuition for the August 2021– December 2022 academic year is HK$380,000.
+The tuition for the August 2024 – December 2025 academic year is HK$465,000 (Subject to University approval).
 Students are required to pay the tuition fee in three instalments.
-Additional costs—including fees for student visas, travel, housing, meals, and insurance— vary.
+Additional costs—including fees for student visas, travel, housing, meals, and insurance— vary and are borne by the students.

 Tuition fee and other fees (e.g. application fee) are NOT refundable or transferable once paid.